 Krimml Ache Waterfalls

-The highlights of the fortress include the medieval princely chambers, fortress museum and a fascinating display of objects once used by the prince-archbishops in their royal lifestyle.
-Salzburg Fortress Concerts are also conducted at the 900yr old fortress.
+The highlights of the fortress include the medieval princely chambers, the fortress museum, and a fascinating display of objects once used by the prince-archbishops in their royal lifestyle.
+Salzburg Fortress Concerts are also conducted at the 900-year-old fortress.

 Grüner See, also known as Green Lake, is located in the Hochschwab Mountains of Styria, Austria, in close proximity to the village of Tragöess.
 It’s one of the most picturesque places to visit in Austria and is visited by locals for hiking and relaxing on the benches till mid-June.